Malcolm Tucker: Character relationships

 Despite showing no care for Ollie Reader (Chris Addison), Tucker often uses him in his schemes as he does not doubt his basic skills.
 Like everyone else, he views Ollie as a "wannabe" Malcolm.
-He tends to threaten Ollie more than other members of DoSaC like Glenn or Terri, implying he finds Ollie more irritating, probably because Ollie is often responsible for the mistakes Malcolm has to manage.
-Glenn is possibly the only major character to whom Malcolm shows any (if occasional) warmth due to his misfortunes, unwavering loyalty to Hugh Abbot, and the fact he shows more common sense than any of his colleagues.
-However, Tucker loses all respect for Glenn following his defection, branding him a traitor when rebuffing his attempt to re-join Malcolm's party.
+He tends to threaten Ollie more than other members of DoSAC like Glenn or Terri, implying he finds Ollie more irritating, probably because Ollie is often responsible for the mistakes Malcolm has to manage.
+Glenn is possibly the only major character to whom Malcolm shows any (if rare) warmth due to his misfortunes, unwavering loyalty to Hugh Abbot, and the fact he displays more common sense than any of his colleagues.
+However, Tucker loses all respect for Glenn following his defection, branding him a "traitor" when rebuffing his attempt to re-join Malcolm's party.

-The only other person he allows to criticise him without retaliation is fellow Scotsman, Press Officer, Jamie McDonald (Paul Higgins), one of the few people who is arguably more aggressive than Malcolm (being referred to as "the crossest man in Scotland" in In The Loop), who is "let off his leash" to do Malcolm's work for him when he needs to be in two places at once.
-Despite his capability as Malcolm's enforcer, Jamie is not as adept at strategic thinking as Malcolm, which the latter comes to recognise when Jamie, out to his hatred of prime minister-in-waiting, Tom Davis, leaks rumours about Tom's alleged use of antidepressants, despite the best chance of Jamie and Malcolm's careers surviving the transition lying in supporting Tom.
+The only other person he allows to criticise him without retaliation is fellow Scotsman, Press Officer Jamie McDonald (Paul Higgins), one of the few people who is arguably more aggressive than Malcolm (being referred to as "the crossest man in Scotland" in In The Loop), who is "let off his leash" to do Malcolm's work for him when Malcolm is otherwise unavailable.
+Despite his capability as Malcolm's enforcer, Jamie is not as adept at strategic thinking as Malcolm, which the latter comes to recognise when Jamie, due to his hatred of prime minister-in-waiting Tom Davis, leaks rumours about Davis' alleged use of antidepressants, despite the best chance of Jamie and Malcolm's careers surviving the transition lying in supporting Davis.

-He has a long-standing rivalry with party Life Peer Julius Nicholson (Alex MacQueen), who delights in his sacking at the end of series 3, but does help him return to power in the next episode.
-He also has a rivalry with "Fat Pat".
+He has a long-standing rivalry with party life peer Julius Nicholson (Alex MacQueen), who delights in his sacking at the end of series 3, but does help him return to power in the next episode.
+He also has a rivalry with Pat Morrissey.
 He hates Cliff Lawton (Timothy Bentinck), Hugh's predecessor, who harbours a grudge against Malcolm for forcing him to resign.
-Cliff hoped to take revenge by becoming PM with the help of Jamie McDonald in the special "Spinners and Losers"; this fell apart as soon as Malcolm learnt the identity of Jamie's stalking horse.
+Cliff hoped to take revenge by becoming prime minister with the help of Jamie McDonald in the special "Spinners and Losers"; this fell apart as soon as Malcolm learnt the identity of Jamie's stalking horse.